The city sleeps: New York bans big gatherings, museums close

-The ban for Broadway theaters starts 5 p.m.
+The ban for Broadway theaters started at 5 p.m.
 Thursday and is in effect through April 12, according to a statement from The Broadway League, an organization of theater owners and producers.

-“As soon as we can go back to normal we’ll go back to normal,” Cuomo said.
-“But we are still ascending, we are still on the upward trajectory of this disease.”
+“The last 24 hours have been very, very sobering,” said New York City Mayor Bill de Blasio at a separate briefing later Thursday.
+The mayor declared a state of emergency for the city.

 The ban comes as some of New York City’s most esteemed cultural institutions announced Thursday they are temporarily shutting down because of the coronavirus, including the Metropolitan Museum of Art, the Metropolitan Opera and Carnegie Hall.